myparcelnl/woocommerce/readme.txt

 1. Export or print myparcel label per order
 2. Bulk export or print myparcel labels
+3. Change the shipment options for an order
+4. MyParcel actions on the order overview page
-3. View the status of the shipment on the order details page.
+5. Myparcel information on the order details page

 == Changelog ==